Prokopetz/trivia-quiz-app/README.md

 # Trivia Quiz

-Welcome to the Next.js Trivia Quiz Game!
+Welcome to the Trivia Quiz Game!
 This is a fun and interactive quiz game built with Next.js that utilizes the Open Trivia DB API to provide a variety of trivia questions to users.

 You can try for yourself [here](https://trivia-quiz-app-chi.vercel.app/)

+### What I learned
+During the development of the of this project, I had the opportunity to learn new concepts and technologies.
+One of the most interesting things that I learned was how to use React Suspense to manage asynchronous data loading.

+In addition, I also learned how to create server and client components using the latest version of Next.js (v13.4).

 ### Features
 - A variety of trivia questions across multiple categories